-The purpose of the Cornwall Town Plan is to define a long-term vision for the town and a means of achieving that vision.
+The purpose of the Cornwall Town Plan is to define a long-term vision for the town, and provide a means of achieving that vision, and to balance the town's diverse values and priorities.
 The plan is designed to serve as the primary reference when making community decisions and provide guidance to local officials when setting public policy or, where appropriate, making recommendations in specific regulatory proceedings.
 It establishes policies that will help safeguard the heritage and shape the future of the town as Cornwall faces potential change and development over the next five years.